AntonOrnatskyi/CleaningData/README.md

 Getting and Cleaning Data Coursera course project

-Prerequisites: setwd to directory where data was unzipped library(dplyr) library(reshape2)
+Prerequisites: setwd to directory where data was unzipped (directory with readme.txt and features.txt)

+library(dplyr)
+library(reshape2)